FSIS Ready-To-Eat Sampling Programs - Revision 1

 - IPP are also to verify that the establishment implemented corrective actions according to 9 CFR 417.3(a) or (b) if the measures for addressing Lm are included in the HACCP plan or prerequisite program, or 9 CFR 416.15 if the measures are incorporated in the Sanitation SOP.

 - When performing a directed HACCP Verification Task in response to a Salmonella positive result, IPP are to verify that the establishment took the appropriate corrective actions according to 9 CFR 417.3(a) or (b), or 9 CFR 416.15.
-As stated previously, FSIS considers RTE products to be adulterated if products or FCS test positive for Lm and Salmonella.
-Therefore, establishments are required to take corrective actions in response to positive results and to reassess their HACCP plan if they haven’t addressed these hazards.
+As stated previously, FSIS considers RTE products to be adulterated if products or FCS test positive for either Lm or Salmonella.
+Therefore, establishments are required to take corrective actions in response to positive results and to reassess their HACCP plan if they haven't addressed these hazards.
 FSIS will perform a PHRE in response to Lm or Salmonella positives, as described in FSIS Directive 5,100.4.

 NOTE: IPP are to be aware that establishments should take action in response to multiple Listeria positives that show relatedness through whole genome sequencing results.
 A trend of related positives may be an indicator of Listeria harborage. - If FSIS develops a verification plan (under FSIS Directive 5,100.3, Administrative Enforcement Action Decision-Making and Methodology) in response to an establishment's corrective actions and preventive measures, and enforcement is deferred following the issuance of a Notice of Intended Enforcement (NOIE) or a suspension is held in abeyance, IPP are to verify that the establishment implements its corrective actions, and that the corrective actions are effective.